Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Reach-and-Stay Control Synthesis Is Robustly Complete

 The collision area (the center position and orientation of the unicycle that causes collision with the parked vehicles and the curb) needs to be determined before control synthesis.
 We assume that vehicles and the curb are rectangles.
 Then the collision area can be interpreted by inequalities of the form $g(x)\leq 0$, which is derived by checking if two polyhedra intersect.
 It is clear that the center of the unicycle has different admissible regions with different orientations.
 Hence, the collision area is not simply a hyper-rectangle in $\Real^3$, as shown in Fig. \ref{fig:collisionarea} (a).
-The free configuration space (the admissible position of the unicycle center in $\Real^3$) determined by such a constraint can be handled by Algorithm \ref{alg:interval} (see Remark \ref{rmk:constraints}).
+The free configuration space (the admissible position of the unicycle center in $\Real^3$) determined by such a constraint can be handled by algorithm (\ref{eq:interval}).

-We perform control synthesis for both cases using ROCS \cite{Li2018rocs}, which is a C++ library implementing Algorithm \ref{alg:interval}.
+We perform control synthesis for both cases using ROCS \cite{Li2018rocs}.
 By Corollary \ref{co:main} (i), if parallel parking is robustly realizable with the given marginal space, we can always synthesize a control strategy using a sufficiently small precision without calculating the Lipschitz constant.
 To see if the specifications in these two parking scenarios are realizable, we use different precision control parameters.
 The corresponding control synthesis results regarding the number of partitions (\#$\P_{1,2}$) and the run time ($t_{1,2}$) are summarized in TABLE \ref{tbl:parking}.

 For both scenarios, the unicycle can be successfully parked into the target spot from any point of the free configuration space.
 The controlled parking trajectories with the resulting memoryless control strategies are presented in Fig. \ref{fig:pparking}, which all meet the parallel parking specification.